Skip to main content

 How long must the painted stairs dry?

-After the last coat, the staircase needs about 24 hours to be walked on carefully, on socks or over a towel.
-To be normally loadable, the staircase must dry and harden for approx. 14 days after painting.
+After the last coat of paint, the staircase needs about 24 hours to be carefully walked on with socks.
+To be able to bear normal loads, the stairs must dry and harden for approx. 14 days after painting.

 How much paint do I need?